-If you have any doubts about an offer of any gift or hospitality seek the advice of the Monitoring Officer.
-You should always record the offer of cash, gifts or hospitality with the Monitoring Officer within 28 days.
+If you have any doubts about an offer of any gift or hospitality seek the advice of your Director or the Monitoring Officer.
+You should always record the offer of cash, gifts or hospitality in the Register in the Legal Section at the Saffron Walden offices with the Monitoring Officer within 28 days.
 Gifts and hospitality accepted to a value of £25 or more will be entered in your register of interests.